 The original owner of Alfredo’s Restaurant in Rome, Alfredo Di Lelio, is said to be the originator of this delicious but rich dish of worldwide fame.
-He has since passed away, and the recipe for both the fettuccine pasta and the sauce remain secret.
-Some say the creaminess and lightness of the fettuccine and/or the sauce was in the cheese he used; or the addition of a little olive oil to the preparation of the fettuccine; others that the fettuccine was cooked in milk; still others that he gave each dish his blessing with a final toss using his gold fork and spoon before sending it to table.
+He has since passed away but the recipe for both the fettuccine pasta and the sauce remain secret.
+The recipe below is close to what he made.

 The quality and taste of the ingredients is the key to success with Fettuccine Alfredo, especially the fettuccine and the cheese.
-The fettuccine should either be freshly made and as thin as possible, or, if store bought, the best fresh (not dry), thinnest pasta you can buy.
 Fettuccine Alfredo is finished in the pan – the cooked and drained pasta is added directly to the warmed ingredients in the pan.

-- 10 oz fresh fettuccine or tagliatelle pasta
+- 1 lb fresh or dried fettuccine or tagliatelle pasta

 - 4 tablespoons unsalted butter, at room temperature

-- 1/2 cup freshly grated Italian Parmigiano Reggiano, at room temperature, plus extra cheese to pass at the table
+- 1 cup freshly grated Italian Parmigiano Reggiano, at room temperature

 - Salt and white ground pepper

-If you are using fresh fettuccine, it can cook in as little as 2 minutes (plus the time it takes your water to boil), so have all ingredients and cooking utensils ready.
+If you are using fresh fettuccine, it can cook in as little as 2 minutes (plus the time it takes the water to boil), so have all ingredients and cooking utensils ready.

-In a pan large enough to hold all the pasta , melt the butter over low heat.
+In the same pan that the pasta was cooked in, melt the butter over low heat.

-Slowly add the cream or milk and whisk or stir continuously with a wooden spoon until it is hot and slightly reduced. (variation: use 1/2 of the cream here, add the rest just at the end before you add the pasta.)
+Slowly add the cream and whisk or stir often with a wooden spoon until it is hot and slightly reduced.

 Add salt and pepper to taste.

 Add the cooked and drained pasta.
 Mix well.
+Remove the pot from the heat.
 Add cheese and stir carefully.